 The history of Bran Castle dates back to 1212 and the Teutonic Knights, a German military order that fought during the Crusades.
 The castle served as a fortress against the medieval Ottoman Empire.

 Later, it served as a customs post on the mountain pass between Wallachia and Transylvania.
 Although it held little significance for Vlad Tepes, the castle sheltered him as he passed through Bran Gorge.

 The Romanian government reclaimed Bran Castle in 2005.
 A year later, it returned the ownership to Prince Dominic of Tuscany, Ileana's son and heir.
 The family turned the fortress into a museum in 2007.

 Location of Dracula's Castle: Bran Castle near Brasov, Romania

 Tourism and Bran Castle

 Wood paintings, sculptures, silver, and decorative furnishings fill the castle.
 The museum also houses an impressive collection of weapons dating from the Middle Ages to the 1800s.

 The Customs House, an important economic center during medieval times, lies at the foot of the castle in Bran village.
 The Village Museum is an open air attraction of traditional folk architecture.

 Walking in Dracula Country

 Have you visited Bran Castle?
 Do you plan to visit it?
-Leave a comment below and join the conversation.
+Leave a comment below and tell us about it.
 And if you liked this article, please share it with your social networks.

 - Bran Castle.
 (2013) "Historical Timeline."
 Official Site of Bran Castle.
 Retrieved October 9, 2014.